pranavkhaspa/TARA/README.md

 ## Project Overview

 This project aims to create an AI Teaching Assistant designed to significantly reduce the burden on teachers by automating the assignment evaluation process.
 The system enables teachers to effortlessly create assignments, while students can submit their handwritten assignments in the form of images.
 Utilizing the power of Google Cloud Vision API, the project employs Optical Character Recognition (OCR) for evaluating these assignments, providing an efficient auto-grading system.
 To ensure academic integrity, the project also includes duplicate detection capabilities.
 Furthermore, the system automatically generates Google Sheets reports, streamlining the administrative tasks for teachers.
+The system also includes a feature for directly uploading documents to Gemini 1.5 Pro for document analysis and grading.
 ---